canonical/robotics-actions-workflows/README.md

   At last, the user can explicitely set the risk.
   The snap version is expected to be updated appropriately with respect to the upstream code.
-  Since keeping the snapcraft file, its git history and CI in sync with upstream can prove tedious, it is recommended to to pin the source code version at a given tag (`parts.source-tag`), and solely update the snap on new upstream tag.
+  Since keeping the snapcraft file, its git history and CI in sync with upstream can prove tedious, it is recommended to pin the source code version at a given tag (`parts.source-tag`), and solely update the snap on new upstream tag.

 ### The snap workflow